Oil drops on dollar strength and OPEC+ supply expectations

 NEW YORK (Reuters) - Oil prices fell on Friday as the U.S. dollar rose while forecasts called for crude supply to rise in response to prices climbing above pre-pandemic levels.

-The U.S. dollar rose as U.S. government bond yields held near one-year highs, making dollar-priced oil more expensive for holders of other currencies.
+The dollar rose as U.S. government bond yields held near one-year highs, making greenback-priced oil more expensive for holders of other currencies.
 [FRX/]

+However, Brent rose 4.8% and WTI ended up 3.8% on the week, and both were about 20% higher in the month on supply disruptions in the United States and optimism over demand recovery on the back of COVID-19 vaccination programmes.

 Investors are betting that next week’s meeting of the Organization of the Petroleum Exporting Countries (OPEC) and allies, a group known as OPEC+, will result in more supply returning to the market.